thelogicalgrammar/pLoT_workshop/_sources/intro.md

 | Case studies                             | 15:20 - 16:30 |
 | Summary                                  | 16:30 - 17:00 |

-Some of the workshop uses [Steven Piantadosi](http://colala.berkeley.edu/people/piantadosi/)'s library [LOTlib3](https://github.com/piantado/LOTlib3).
-Note that LOTlib3 is slower than other similar inference libraries developed by Piantadosi (e.g. [fleet](https://github.com/piantado/Fleet)).
-However, we use LOTlib3 for a crucial reasons: it is written entirely in python, which means folks with more python knowledge can easily have a look at what is happening under the hood, and parts of the LOTlib3 code can be explained in class.
+Some of the workshop uses [Steven Piantadosi](http://colala.berkeley.edu/people/piantadosi/)'s library [LOTlib3](https://github.com/piantado/LOTlib3), but [modified by yours truly](https://github.com/thelogicalgrammar/LOTlib3).
+LOTlib3 is slower than other similar inference libraries developed by Piantadosi (e.g. [fleet](https://github.com/piantado/Fleet)), but we use LOTlib3 for a crucial reasons: it is written entirely in python, which means folks with more python knowledge can easily have a look at what is happening under the hood, and parts of the LOTlib3 code can be explained if needed.

 ## Table of contents